 So you just got through the first week of “back to school” craziness and BAM you’re struck with a terrible case of GOUT!
 The onset is sudden, painful and nearly debilitating.
 How did this happen?
 What can you do?
 Keep Reading!

 What is Gout?

-Gout, is a type of inflammatory arthritis, that occurs when uric acid levels in the blood become too high (typically due to dietary intake) and start to crystalize.
+Gout is a type of inflammatory arthritis that occurs when uric acid levels in the blood become too high (typically due to dietary intake) and start to crystallize.
 These crystals typically form in the coldest parts of the body which for most of us overnight is our feet and more specifically our big toe.